Hunde im Stress - Hund versteckt sich und schaut verängstigt

 4. Observe your own mood and behavior

-Emotional transference: Dogs are very sensitive to their owners' moods and emotions.
-If you are stressed, tense, or nervous, your dog can pick up on those emotions.
-And I'm not just saying that because I'm a psychologist.
+Emotional transmission: Dogs are very sensitive to their owners' moods and emotions.
+If you are stressed, tense, or nervous, your dog can pick up on these emotions.
+And I'm not saying this because I'm a psychologist...

 Interactions: Analyze how you interact with your dog.
-Changes in your behavior, such as spending less time together or frequently scolding, can cause stress in your dog.
+Changes in your behavior, such as less time for shared activities or frequent scolding, can trigger stress in your dog.

 Personal experience of a customer:

-Lenni peed in the apartment after his owner went back to work.
-He'd been house-trained for a really long time.
-This disruption, the stress, and the fact that he was also going to his grandma's during the day, either caused him to become irritated, or he was so insecure that he regressed—in humans, you'd say regressed—I'll say it here too, Lenny has regressed, to an earlier stage of development.
+Lenni peed in the apartment after his owner started working again.
+He had been house-trained for a really long time.
+This confusion, the tension, he also went to grandma during the day, either led to annoyed behavior, or he was so insecure that he - people would say regressed - I'll say it here too, Lenny regressed, went back to an earlier developmental stage.
 Behaviorally.
-Not physically.
-He's bigger than anyone expected.
+Not in size.
+There he is bigger than ever expected.

 5. Keep a stress log